planetruby/gems/2020/20-lhs-lhc.md

 ### LHS

 Let's talk about LHS.
-I was very excited the first time I saw LHS in action.
+I was excited the first time I saw LHS in action.
 In order to demonstrate what LHS offers: Let's build a simple Active Record-like wrapper for the request we did in the LHC example above to show off it's capabilities.

 After adding the `lhs` gem to your project you can configure the LHC-Client which LHS is going to use.
 This example uses Rails, but LHS also works fine outside of Rails (for example if you want to create an API-wrapper gem).

-Let's define the root URL for our service (this is very helpful if you have different environments):
+Let's define the root URL for our service (this is helpful if you have different environments):

 ```ruby
 # config/initializers/lhc.rb